nib-components/react-control/README.md

 ## Change log

+### 0.13.0

+- add: allow a custom class to be placed on radio elements
+- fix: add a `label--disabled` class when the control is disabled

 ### 0.12.0

-- added a `*--disabled` class to each of the components when a `disabled` property is present
+- add: a `*--disabled` class to each of the components when a `disabled` property is present

 ### 0.11.0

-- added the ability to add a custom `className` to a `Form`
+- add: the ability to add a custom `className` to a `Form`

 ## To do